 The final confirmation page will show the cancelation policy for the booking, which should be similar to the policy when redeeming points (you can typically cancel until a few days before arrival, but it varies by property).

-The card offers a maximum of one anniversary free night certificate per year, though if you have the old IHG Select Card, that card offers the same benefit.
+The IHG Premier Card offers a maximum of one anniversary free night certificate per year, though if you have the old IHG Select Card, that card offers the same benefit.
 If you have both the Select and Premier Card, you could get two.

-Otherwise your best bet would be to redeem points for any additional nights, or have a friend or spouse also get the IHG Card, and then redeem for back-to-back stays.
+Otherwise your best bet would be to redeem points for any additional nights (and if you need points, IHG often sells them at a discount), or have a friend or spouse also get the IHG Premier Card, and then redeem for back-to-back stays.

-There are a lot of great perks to this card that potentially make it worthwhile, like IHG Rewards Club Platinum status, and a fourth night free on award redemptions.
+There are a lot of great perks to the IHG Premier Card that potentially make it worthwhile, like IHG Rewards Club Platinum status, and a fourth night free on award redemptions.

 However, to me the single most valuable benefit is the free night certificate.
-I’m not an IHG loyalist at all, but I consistently find great use for this.
+I’m not an IHG loyalist at all, but I consistently find great use for this (admittedly I have four of these certificates right now, but that’s largely due to coronavirus).

 Nowadays a vast majority of hotels (even inexpensive Holiday Inn Express properties) will cost you at least $89 per night including taxes and fees, so you could come out ahead with this.

-There are a lot of great perks to the IHG Card, though if nothing else the card is worth picking up for the annual free night certificate, which just about anyone should get more than $89 of value out of.
+There are a lot of great perks to the IHG Premier Card, though if nothing else the card is worth picking up for the annual free night certificate, which just about anyone should get more than $89 of value out of.
+Hopefully the above answers any questions people may have about how the free night certificate works.

-If you have this card, what hotel have you redeemed your anniversary free night certificate at?
+If you have the IHG Card, what hotels have you redeemed your anniversary free night certificates at?